HelingZhang/CoqGym/demo/README.md

 2.  run `make`
 3.  run `bash extract_json.sh`

 Now there should be a `scratch.json` under `CoqGym/data/demo`.
 This file contains information about every proof in `scratch.v`.
-We can use `scratch.json` to interact with CoqGym's proof evaluation api by running `python eval_env.py -file data/demo/scratch.json`.
+We can use `scratch.json` to interact with CoqGym's proof evaluation api by running `python eval_env.py --file data/demo/scratch.json`.